 Subsequent payments for conifers shall be made in advance of timber removal when log hauling begins.
 Each payment shall be made before the value of conifer timber removed equals one-half an advance payment or within the time period stated on the billing if PURCHASER is more than one-half of a payment in advance.
-The amount of each advance payment shall be calculated by dividing the total estimated conifer bid value less the initial payment by 9; with the total estimated conifer bid value being the sum obtained by multiplying the estimated conifer timber volumes by the prices given in Section 44 less the amount of the project work.
+The amount of each advance payment shall be calculated by dividing the total estimated conifer bid value less the initial payment by 11; with the total estimated conifer bid value being the sum obtained by multiplying the estimated conifer timber volumes by the prices given in Section 44 less the amount of the project work.

-Installments for hardwoods shall be calculated by dividing the total purchase price for hardwoods by 2.
-The first installment shall be paid prior to log hauling, except for the removal of trees which are felled for road construction required by this contract.
+The total price for hardwoods shall be paid prior to log hauling, except for the removal of trees which are felled for road construction required by this contract.